Home of The Big Texas Boerboel

 A: Yes.
 They shed just as much as many other dogs, its just not as noticeable.

 A: From what I understand the short answer to this is technically no. They were bred to protect the farms in South Africa, which could include many dangerous animals, however, a lion is much too large and strong for a boerboel to take on.
-Maybe a pack of several boerboels could do the job.
+I’m sure a pack of several boerboels could do the job.

 Q: Do boerboels bark a lot?